Health & Social Care

 15% of A Level

 Links with the Community

-The Health and Social Care department continues to enjoy links with the local community.
-As part of the AS Level Health and Social Care Course, Omagh Academy pupils carry out two work experience schemes to give pupils an insight into the functioning of a nursing home and primary school setting in order to complete course work.
+The Health and Social Care Department continues to enjoy links with the local community.
+As part of the AS Level Health and Social Care Course, Omagh Academy pupils carry out work experience to give pupils an insight into the functioning of a nursing home and primary school setting, plus enjoying a visit from a guest speaker, in order to complete coursework.
 This is a worthwhile and vital experience for the pupils which also builds excellent relationships between our school and the local community.

 The Community Care Programme is an extra-curricular activity for Year 13 & 14 pupils which promotes friendships between young people and older people.
 Each week the pupils visit older people in a local nursing home – Harold McCauley House.